Mieke Buchan: 2013

 Big Pond Movies appointed Buchan as the host of their movie preview and interview programming.
 Her first interview was with Thor's Tom Hiddleston (Loki) for the release of Thor: The Dark World.
-Other interviewees include; Chris Hemsworth, Dwayne Johnson, and Kit Harrington from Game of Thrones.
+Other interviewees include; Chris Hemsworth, Dwayne Johnson, and Kit Harington from Game of Thrones.

 Mieke also joined the cast of ABC Grandstand's quirky podcast series, "The Left Field".